BlazingArr0WS/theEventHorse/README.md

-# callEmAll
+# Call-Em-All

-## this is the web application challenge that you requested regarding events from reactjs-dallas
+## This is the web application challenge that you requested regarding events from reactjs-dallas.